 Parks HighwayPDF Map PDF Road Log

-The mileage figures in the following highway description correspond to the numbers appearing on the mileposts in place along most of the highway.
-The description begins in Anchorage and follows the route’s 358 miles to Fairbanks.
+The Parks Highway mile markers in the following highway description correspond to the numbers appearing on the mileposts on the side of the highway.
+The Parks Highway mileposts are placed every mile for the entire length of the road (with some exceptions where the gap between mileposts is longer).
+This description of the highway begins in Anchorage and follows the route’s 358 miles to Fairbanks.
 The first 36 miles of this road log are on the Glenn Highway.
-As you reach Wasilla, you will join the Parks Highway.
+When you reach Wasilla, you will join the Parks Highway.